 Picking a Neighborhood When Moving Abroad

-Tip: Consider staying in an Airbnb for the first month or so, so that you have a better understanding of where you want to live long term and the standard price of rent.
+Tip: Consider staying in an apartment found through booking.com for the first month or so, so that you have a better understanding of where you want to live long-term and the standard price of rent.

 Set up Your Bills